oniseven/CI3-AdminLTE/README.md

 #### Use Plugins

-Update you list of 3rd parties plugins that you use in `application/configs/plugins.php`
+Update your list of 3rd parties plugins that you use for your app in `application/configs/plugins.php`

 ```php
 $this->template->plugins("datatables");